 The entire Phase III is mostly filled land with between two to eight feet of steel and iron-making slag as well as other fill material being used for backfill.
 Underlying the fill material are lacustrine silts and clays.
-At the site native material is encountered from about 12 to 14 feet below ground surface.
+At the site native materials are encountered from about 12 to 14 feet below ground surface.

-Bedrock is Middle Devonian, Levanna shale and Stafford limestone of the Hamilton Group within the Skaneateles Formation.
-Bedrock varies from about 24 feet deep in the southeastern corner of the site to 45 feet deep near the northern border of the site.
+Bedrock is the Middle Devonian, Levanna shale and Stafford limestone of the Hamilton Group of the Skaneateles Formation.
+Bedrock varies from about 24 feet deep in the southeastern corner of the site to 45 feet deep near the northern border of Phase III.

-Due to the porous nature of the slag/soil fill there is very little storm water ponding or surface runoff as most of the precipitation seeps into the highly permeable slag/soil fill.
-Any surface waters would tend to flow toward Smokes Creek which empties to the west into Lake Erie.
+Due to the porous nature of the slag/soil fill there is very little storm water retention or surface runoff as most of the precipitation seeps into the highly permeable slag/soil fill.
+Any surface waters would tend to flow northerly toward Smokes Creek which empties to the west into Lake Erie.

-Groundwater when encountered is about 7 feet deep trending northerly and westerly toward Lake Erie.
+Groundwater, when encountered, is about 7 feet deep trending northerly and westerly toward Lake Erie.